-Increasingly people with learning disabilities are living independently in the community with reduced support from services.
-This can lead to isolation and make people more vulnerable to offers of 'counterfeit friendship'.
+Most people with learning disabilities are outside the system of 'counterfeit friendship'.
 Additionally, perhaps only 15% of people with a learning disability are in receipt of any social care services.
 The remaining 85%, who may never have received a diagnosis, and who may be unaware that they have a learning disability, or unwilling to own the label, are arguably far more prone to mate crimes.